MicrosoftDocs/m365copilot-docs/docs/declarative-agent-manifest-1.2.md

 - The `sites` property is added to the [web search object](#web-search-object).
 This allows the web search capability to be limited to allowed sites.
 - The [graphic art](#graphic-art-object) capability was added.
 This capability allows the declarative agent to generate images and art based on user input.
 - The [code interpreter](#code-interpreter-object) capability was added.
-This capability allows the declarative agent to generate and execute code.
+This capability allows the declarative agent to generate and execute Python code.

 ## JSON schema